KIMT: History

-The station signed on for the first time on May 15, 1954, as KGLO-TV, owned by Lee Enterprises along with the Globe Gazette and KGLO radio (AM 1300 and FM 101.1).
+The station signed on for the first time on May 15, 1954, as KGLO-TV, owned by Lee Enterprises along with the Globe Gazette and KGLO radio (1300 AM and 101.1 FM).
 On the station's first day, reception of its analog signal on VHF channel 3 was reported as far away as Gary, Indiana.
 The original effective radiated power of 100,000 watts was the maximum amount permitted on the heritage allotment.
 It was affiliated with CBS owing to its radio sister's long affiliation with CBS Radio, but also carried a secondary relation with DuMont until 1956, when that network ceased operations.

 In August 1977, the Federal Communications Commission (FCC) ruled that one company could not own all the media outlets in a city, forcing Lee Enterprises to break up its cluster in Mason City.
 As a result, KGLO radio was sold to BY Communications in 1977 and the television station was renamed KIMT (standing for "Iowa Minnesota Television") on August 1.
 In 1980, it was sold to the Shott family of Bluefield, West Virginia, and their Daily Telegraph Printing Company.
 However, in 1984, they sold KIMT and WBTW in Florence, South Carolina, to Spartan Radiocasting Company (later to become Spartan Communications).

 Early in the morning on June 27, 1995, KIMT news anchor Jodi Huisentruit was abducted outside her apartment while on her way to work.
 She has not been found and the case remains unsolved to this day.

 Spartan merged with Media General in 2000.
 KIMT's digital signal on UHF channel 42 launched in May 2002 and added high definition capabilities from the network during that summer.
 KIMT celebrated its 50th anniversary on May 15, 2004, with flashbacks and other special programming.
 On October 18, 2018, KIMT moved to channel 24 as part of the FCC repack.

 On April 6, 2006, Media General announced it would sell KIMT as part of the company's acquisition of four NBC owned-and-operated stations.
 On August 2, New Vision Television made public it had bought KIMT and sister station WIAT in Birmingham, Alabama, for $35 million.
 That company's acquisition of the two outlets was finalized on October 12, 2006.
 As part of the analog to digital transition in 2009, the station opted to keep its analog channel on-air until the revised June 12 deadline.
 After the transition (which occurred at 12:12 p.m.), KIMT planned to continue using digital channel 42 and filed paperwork with the FCC to eventually increase that signal's output power from 200 to 800 kW which would more effectively fill its coverage footprint.